Hygrometer Probes for Concrete Rh Testing: Evaluating Reusable vs. Disposable

 Back to our disposable dinnerware example.

 After each meal, what happens to the paper plate(s) you’re using?
 Simple – they start their journey to a landfill.
-The same happens to disposable hygrometer probes, and it’s a little worse as you’re throwing away an electronic. \
+The same happens to disposable hygrometer probes, and it’s a little worse as you’re throwing away an electronic.

-Putting the In Situ Method to Work
+Using the In Situ Method for Concrete Moisture Testing

-New call-to-actionAn upgrade on both accuracy and reliability from the once-popular calcium chloride moisture testing method, in situ testing measures humidity levels inside a concrete slab from the inside.
+An upgrade in both accuracy and reliability over the once-popular calcium chloride moisture testing method, in situ testing measures humidity levels inside a concrete slab directly.

 2. Clear the holes of dust and debris.

-3. Visually inspect the bottom of each hole to make sure you haven’t drilled into the heart of a piece of coarse aggregate (e.g. gravel).
+3. Visually inspect the bottom of each hole to make sure you haven’t drilled into the heart of a piece of coarse aggregate (e.g., gravel).

 Keep in mind: successful in situ tests require a high level of control.
 Changes in temperature and humidity in the room where the tests are being conducted can affect outcomes.

-Hygrometer Probes | Getting the Best Value & Results
+Hygrometer Probes: Getting the Best Value & Results

-While disposable probes may give the appearance of savings, they are not cost-effective in the long run and may compromise accuracy.
-Just like investing in a reusable set of tableware, investing in reusable hygrometer probes ensures reliable performance, cost savings, and a more sustainable approach to concrete testing.
+While disposable probes may appear to offer savings, they are not cost-effective in the long run and can compromise accuracy.
+Just as investing in a reusable set of tableware ensures reliable performance, cost savings, and a more sustainable approach to concrete testing, investing in reusable hygrometer probes also provides these benefits.

 Checking Moisture in Concrete?